-TOPICS: Financial Papers, George Washington, Slavery, Student’s Perspective, Washington or Custis Family, Washington’s Presidency
+TOPICS: Financial Papers, George Washington, Presidential Household Accounts, Slavery, Student’s Perspective, Washington or Custis Family, Washington’s Presidency

 by Carly Dotson, Undergraduate Student Worker